 November 30th marked the beginning of a legal two month long hunting season here in Ohio.
 One big misconception about Canada geese is that they are endangered and cannot be hunted.
-This not the case though.
+This is not the case though.
 Canada geese are protected just like any other animal in Ohio.
 However, just as there is a deer season here, there is also a goose season too.

 In the eyes of Canada goose control, hunting is a viable and effective way to help manage Canada goose populations.
 Many rural areas are able to implement these tactics.
-But due to local ordinances it is often illegal to hunt or discharge weapons inside city or township limits.
+But due to local ordinances, it is often illegal to hunt or discharge weapons inside city or township limits.
 This is why so many people believe that you are not allowed to hunt Canada geese.